 AT MY HOUSE

 I’m on the ATCO “Three for All” offer.
 This expired offer has me paying 3 cents per kWh for electricity and $3/GJ for gas from January 2019 until December 2021.
-Since I use about 9,000 kWh/yr, the 3.3 cent per kWh savings compared to other fixed rate offers, should lead to a savings of about $297 per year.
-On the gas side, I use about 100 GJ per year, and the fixed rate of $3/GJ is likely about $1.00/GJ more than I might have to pay if I stuck with DERS… but that only leads to an extra cost of $100 per year.
-So it would appear the Three for All offer would save me about $200 per year, and lock in my rates.
-If something way better were to come along, I could still terminate by paying $100/$50 (depending when I terminate, in 2020 or 2021).
+Since I use about 9,000 kWh/yr, the 3.7 cent per kWh savings compared to other fixed rate offers, should lead to a savings of about $333 per year.
+On the gas side, I use about 100 GJ per year, and the fixed rate of $3/GJ is about the same as what I might have to pay if I stuck with DERS… so close to $0 difference.
+Therefore, it would appear the Three for All offer would save me about $333 per year, and lock in my rates.
+If something way better were to come along, I could still terminate by paying $50.

 For gas, we are not seeing any super exciting residential fixed rate offers.
 The retailer offers we have seen are no better than $3.79/GJ.
-Short term pricing is now around $2.30/GJ, and longer term pricing is still a bit below $3.00/GJ into 2024.
+Short term pricing is now around $3.00/GJ, and longer-term pricing is below $3.00/GJ for 2023 to 2026.
 So for gas, we recommend going with Direct Energy REGULATED Services (DERS)… remember “Regulated Service”.
-If you aren’t with these guys now, you will automatically go there if you terminate your current gas contract.
+If you are not with these guys now, you will automatically go there if you terminate your current gas contract.
 Make sure there are no termination fees!
 There may also be a small enrollment fee to get on with DERS.

-For September, the DERS rate is $2.492/GJ.
-For October, we are expecting a DERS gas rate around $2.30/GJ.
+For August, the DERS rate is $3.454/GJ.
+Approximately $0.05/GJ of this figure is to reimburse for previous overcharges.
 Looking at the longer view, we still recommend DERS.
 Index offers from most retailers add around $0.30/GJ or more for fees to the floating rate.
-As DERS fees are closer to $0.06/GJ, we recommend residents stay on the default gas rate.
+As DERS fees are closer to $0.08/GJ, we recommend residents stay on the default gas rate.

 As noted previously, I am on a fixed rate product.
 I am a bit risk averse, and don’t really want big swings on my bills if I can avoid it.
-However, if you are not on a great rate plan, the forward market is suggesting rates that are a fair bit lower than the current retail offers available, we would highly recommend moving to a fixed rate offer if you are not already there.
+Since the forward market is suggesting rates that are higher than the current retail offers available, we would highly recommend moving to a fixed rate offer if you are not already there.

-Forward pricing currently suggests index residential rates will come in around 4.2 cents per kWh and 6.2 cents per kWh over the next two months.
-August 2020 averaged about 4.5 cents/kWh.
-Longer term forward market rates suggest the remainder of the year could average around 9 cents per kWh.
+Forward pricing currently suggests index residential rates will come in around 8.5 cents per kWh in September and 9.5 cents per kWh for October.
+August averaged about 9 cents/kWh.
+At this point, 2021 forward market rates suggest the remainder of the year could average around 9 cents per kWh.

-If I were to pick an electricity only option today, I might just float with ENRG Power for a few months until some better offer came along (or the floating market started to move upwards).
-On the fixed rate side, there is nothing that really stands out, but the 6.29 cents per kWh five year term with Encor by EPCOR is the one I’d go with.
+If I were to pick an electricity only option today, the 6.69 cents per kWh five year term with Encor by EPCOR is the one I’d go with.